Pterostylis atrans

 Pterostylis atrans, commonly known as the dark-tip greenhood or blunt-tongue greenhood, is a species of orchid endemic to south-eastern Australia.
 As with similar greenhoods, plants in flower differ from those that are not flowering.
-The non-flowering plants have a rosette of leaves flat on the ground, but the plants in flower have a single flower with leaves on the flowering spike.
+The non-flowering plants have a rosette of leaves flat on the ground, but the plants in flower have a single flower with leaves on the flowering stem.
 In this species, the flower is green and reddish brown with a protruding sinus and small club-like tips on the ends of the lateral sepals.

 Description

-Pterostylis atrans is a terrestrial, perennial, deciduous, herb with an underground tuber and when not flowering, a rosette of egg-shaped leaves, each leaf 10–35 mm long and 10–30 mm wide.
-Flowering plants have a single flower 14–20 mm long and 10–12 mm wide borne on a spike 150–300 mm high with between three and five spreading stem leaves.
+Pterostylis atrans is a terrestrial, perennial, deciduous, herb with an underground tuber and when not flowering, a rosette of ovate leaves, each leaf 10–35 mm long and 10–30 mm wide.
+Flowering plants have a single flower 14–20 mm long and 10–12 mm wide borne on a stem 150–300 mm high with between three and five spreading stem leaves.
 The flowers are green with a reddish-brown, down curved tip.
 The dorsal sepal and petals are fused, forming a hood or "galea" over the column and the dorsal sepal has a thread-like tip 6–9 mm long.
 The lateral sepals are held closely against the galea, have erect, thread-like tips 15–20 mm long with small club-like tips and a protruding, platform-like sinus between their bases.
 The labellum is 9–11 mm long, about 3 mm wide, green with a blunt brown tip that is just visible above the sinus.
 Flowering occurs from November to April.